andy-thedev/Movie-Review-Text-Classification/README.md

 3) Assigns word vectors for each possible word (88000 cases), in 16 dimensions (ie: 16 coefficients in each vector formula), creating an embedding layer

 (The embedding layer, through training adjusts the word vectors into groups of narrow ranges of angles, by examining their context through "learns".
-This allows the model to determine which words are of similar, and distant connotations)
+This allows the model to determine which words are of similar, and distant in connotation)

 4) Scales dimensions down into 1 dimension, utilizing the GlobalAveragePooling1D function, for efficient calculation and proccessing.